tyroguru/BPFTrace-hol/syscalls.md

 ## Exercises

-NOTE: before attempting the tasks in this section make sure you execute 'bpfhol syscalls' (which can be found in the <whatever> directory).
-(I have 3 examples in mind):
+NOTE: before attempting the tasks in this section select the `syscalls` option from the `bpfhol` menu.

 #### `mmap(2)`